wp-plugins/related-posts-by-taxonomy/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This lightweight plugin lets you easily display related posts in your sidebar or after post content.
-Display Thumbnails, links, excerpts or full posts
+This lightweight plugin lets you easily display related posts in a sidebar or after post content as thumbnails, links, excerpts or full posts.

 == Description ==

-Quickly increase your readers' engagement with your posts by adding related posts in the sidebar or after your post content.
-Use a widget or shortcode to display the related posts as thumbnails, links, excerpts or as full posts.
+Quickly increase your readers' engagement by adding related posts in the sidebar or after your post content with a widget or shortcode.
 Posts with the **most terms in common** will display at the top.
 Use single or multiple **taxonomies** and **post types** to let this plugin find the related posts.
 Include or exclude terms.
 Change the look and feel by using your own templates in your (child) theme.

 [plugin documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/)